Dr Charlotte Ross

 Charlotte Ross è Senior Lecturer in Italian Studies presso l’Università di Birmingham.
 La sua ricerca si focalizza su questioni di genere, sessualità e corporealità nella cultura e la società Italiane.
 Le sue pubblicazioni includono le monografie Eccentricity and Sameness.
 Discourses on Lesbianism and Desire between Women in Italy, 1860s-1930s (Oxford and New York: Peter Lang 2015), Primo Levi's Narratives of Embodiment: Containing the Human (New York: Routledge, 2011), e numerosi capitoli ed articoli su argomenti quali l’attivismo LGBT in Italia, e la rappresentazione del ‘lesbismo’ nella narrativa italiana.
 Scrive un blog sulla sua ricerca:charlotterossresearch.wordpress.com.

-Julia Heim is a doctoral candidate of Comparative Literature the CUNY Graduate Center in New York.
+Julia Heim has a PhD in Comparative Literature the CUNY Graduate Center in New York.
 She is an instructor of Film and Media Studies at SUNY Purchase College, and a communications fellow at the Bernard L. Schwartz Institute of Baruch College.
-As a freelance translator Julia primarily translates Italian works of philosophy, queer theory, and art criticism into English, and is one of the translators of the children's book series Geronimo Stilton.
+As a freelance translator, Julia primarily translates Italian works of philosophy, queer theory, and art criticism into English, and is one of the translators of the children's book series Geronimo Stilton.
 Recent translations include Queer Apocalypses (London: Palgrave MacMillan, 2016), Bridging the Analytic Continental Divide (Leiden: Brill, 2014), and Politics and Theology in Chinese Contemporary Art (Milan: Skira, 2014).
-Julia is the co-founder and an organizing member of the Queer Studies Caucus of the American Association of Italian Studies.
-Her research interests focus on representations of LGBTQ people on Italian contemporary television fictions, and her latest published chapter "Race, a Floating Signifier, or Rudy Guede in the Italian Press" will appear in Transmedia Crime Stories (London: Palgrave MacMillan, 2016).
+Julia is the co-founder and an organising member of the Queer Studies Caucus of the American Association of Italian Studies.
+Her research interests focus on representations of LGBTQ people on Italian contemporary television fictions, and her latest published chapter "Race, a Floating Signifier, or Rudy Guede in the Italian Press" appears in Transmedia Crime Stories (London: Palgrave MacMillan, 2016).